bohrium/perturb/rebut/rebut.markdown

 (a) "How does SGD select from among a valley of minima" - why a valley? did you mean "select from multiple local minima"?

-        Thanks for this point.
-Yes, the general situation is an unstructured multiple of local minima.
-Since we are targeting deep networks, we use language appropriate to the over-parameterized setting, in which the training landscape's minima (by Implicit Function Theorem) typically form a shape of dimension p-n, where p is the number of weights and n is the number of datapoints.
-The test landscape typically has fewer such degeneracies; we will clarify our discussion about the train landscape vs test landscape and our predictions about their relationship.
+        Yes, the general situation is an unstructured set of local minima.
+In the over-parameterized setting of deep networks without explicit regularization, the training landscape's minima (by Implicit Function Theorem) typically form a "shape" of dimension p-n, where p counts weights and n counts train points.
+The literature colloquially refers to these submanifolds as "valleys".

+        The test landscape typically has fewer such degeneracies.
+We will clarify our discussion about the train landscape vs test landscape and our predictions about their relationship.

 (b) "We verify our predictions via precision order-η 3 tests" - why "precision"? what do you mean here?

-        We will omit this.
-We meant to indicate that our asymptotics were not up to constant factors (like in big O notation) but in fact predicted the constants.
-We will emphasize this elsewhere in the text and leave the question of whether this signals "precision" to the reader's judgement.
+        We will omit "precision" and other vague words.
+We meant to indicate that our asymptotics did not neglect constant factors (as big O notation does).
+        We will emphasize this near the text's beginning and leave the question of whether this signals "precision" to the reader's judgement.

-(c) "Formalism" should not be capitalised in the title of Sec.
-1.1

 (d) "mean- l distribution over smooth functions l n" (Sec.
 2.1) - what does "mean-l" mean?

         We meant that the mean of the distribution over functions l_n is equal to another function called l.
 We will spell this out.
-We will also revise our subscripts on the l's to clarify when we are talking about the population of all datapoints vs a finite train sample.
+We will also revise the subscripts on the l's to better distinguish the population of all datapoints vs a finite train sample.
 Here, we meant that the mean loss that we wish to predict is taken over the whole (test) population but that we train on only a finite sample of such datapoints.

+(c) "Formalism" should not be capitalised in the title of Sec.
+1.1

-(e) "For instance, simplification 3 is licensed because" (Definition 1) - I think it should be "is allowed" f) "root r participates in no fuzzy edge" (Theorem 1) - I think "root r does not participate in a fuzzy edge" would be more idiomatic English
+(e) "For instance, simplification 3 is licensed because" (Definition 1) - I think it should be "is allowed"

+f) "root r
+participates in no fuzzy edge" (Theorem 1) - I think "root r does not participate in a fuzzy edge" would be more idiomatic English

         Thank you.
+These specific hints help us search for errors in general.

 4. Is it justified to call your diagrams "Feynman diagrams"?
 The latter have a more complicated structure (e.g. loops) than yours.

-        We chose the name ``Feynman Diagram'' because the two diagram formalisms arise in mathematically analogous ways, namely from repeated differentiation of a sum of an exponential of a sum.
+        We chose the name ``Feynman Diagram'' because the two diagram formalisms arise in mathematically analogous ways, namely from repeated differentiation of a sum-over-paths of an exponential of a sum-over-time.
 Due to the fuzzy ties, the diagrams can have nontrivial topology.
+We also cited Penrose's "String Diagrams", which are a general class of notations united by their depictions of tensor contraction.
+If recommended, we will adopt this name.

 5. What is the parameter T?
 How is it related to the number of epochs and batch size?
 If I train a CIFAR-10 model for 50 epochs, what is my T?

-        We made the mistake of not defining T!
+        We will clearly define the inter-related hyperparameters T, E, N, B, and M near the beginning of our revision.

         T is the total number of gradient updates.
-If there are N points, B points per batch, and E epochs, then there will be (N/B) updates per epoch and therefore T=E*(N/B) steps total.
+If there are N points, B points per batch, and E epochs, then there will be (N/B) updates per epoch and therefore T=E*(N/B) steps total; for the given CIFAR example with full batch size, T would be 50.
         These hyperparameters also relate to what we called M=E/B, which is the number of epochs one would have to run 1-batch SGD in order to get equivalent dynamics --- assuming a noiseless and linear loss